What Is a Double Cross in Golf and How to Fix It?

 Key Takeaways

-• A double cross in golf is a bad shot that is hit in the opposite direction of the intended target.
+A double cross in golf is a shot hit in the opposite direction of the intended target.
+It typically occurs due to an incorrect swing path, a closed clubface, or a strong grip.
+To fix a double cross, focus on:

-• Feet position: Aim your feet towards the target line and distribute your weight evenly between your feet.
+1. Feet position: Aim towards the target and distribute weight evenly.

-• Body rotation: Make sure to fully rotate your hips to avoid hitting a hook.
+2. Body rotation: Fully rotate hips to avoid a hook.

-• Clubface angle: Keep your clubface as square as possible at impact.
+3. Clubface angle: Keep the clubface as square as possible at impact.

 Golf, as someone said, is a game that keeps getting difficult for better and more experienced players.
 One such exceptional instance is when a double-cross occurs.
 It is one of the hindrances occurring even in a pro player’s game.